bbc/vc2_conformance/_sources/user_guide/file_format.rst.txt

     Pictures contain three planar components: Y, Cb and Cr, in that order, which are 4:2:2 subsampled.

     The Y component consists of 1920x540 10 bit values stored as 16 bit (2 byte) values (with the 6 most significant bits set to 0) in little-endian byte order.
-    Values run from 0 (video level -0.07) to 1023 (video level 1.09).
+Expressible values run from 0 (video level -0.07) to 1023 (video level 1.09).

     The Cb and Cr components consist of 960x540 10 bit values stored as 16 bit (2 byte) values (with the 6 most significant bits set to 0) in little-endian byte order.
-Values run from 0 (video level -0.57) to 1023 (video level 0.57).
+Expressible values run from 0 (video level -0.57) to 1023 (video level 0.57).

     The color model uses the 'hdtv' primaries (ITU-R BT.709), the 'hdtv' color matrix (ITU-R BT.709) and the 'tv_gamma' transfer function (ITU-R BT.2020).